Can you do it? If so, how?

 That only confuses things…

-This is one of those marketing words you have to know.
+This is one of those marketing words you must know.

 A brand is different things to different people, but it all boils down to the same thing.
 Your brand is how your small business is perceived to your potential customers.